dipnet-vn/smartcontract/README.md

-# NFTGram Marketplace Smart Contract Documentation
+# DipNetMarket Marketplace Smart Contract Documentation

 ## Overview

-The NFTGram smart contract, developed by EZCON Inc, facilitates the management of NFT transactions and collections.
+The DipNetMarket smart contract, developed by EZCON Inc, facilitates the management of NFT transactions and collections.
 This marketplace allows users to create collections, list NFTs for sale, and manage transactions securely.

 ## Key Features